 Where are the classes located and what are the hours of operation?

 UPK follows the South Colonie school calendar and runs Monday through Friday.

 The half day program is 2 ½ hours long.
 The morning session runs approximately from 8:45 to 11:15 a.m., and the afternoon session runs from 12:15 to 2:45 p.m.
 Presently, the program is located at two schools: Saddlewood Elementary School and Roessleville Elementary School.

 If voters approve the 2023-24 school budget in May, South Colonie will begin to offer full-day UPK programming at both Forest Park and Veeder Elementary Schools.
 The session will run from approximately 8:45 a.m. to 2:45. p.m.

 Pending RFPs with collaborating community based programs, additional spots may become available, but that will not be known until mid June.

 Who oversees the UPK Program?

-The Office of Pupil Services oversees the program.
+The Office of Student Support Services oversees the program.
 Questions should be directed to the District Registrar at 518 869-3576.

 Is transportation provided for my child?

-Due to limited budget funding, transportation for UPK children is no longer provided.
+No transportation is provided for this program.
 Parents/guardians are responsible for getting their students to and from the program.